ArchivoHelp-Suki/xdl/README.md

 # xdl – X (Twitter) Media Downloader & Scraper (CLI)
 Keywords: twitter media downloader, x scraper, twitter image downloader, twitter video downloader, cli, golang.

 `xdl` is a simple, fast, **local** tool that downloads **all images and videos** from any public X (Twitter) profile.
 Everything runs directly on your machine.

 ---

 ## ⭐ Key Features
 - Download **all media** (images + videos) from public profiles
 - Works with **the same endpoints used by the X web client**
 - Also works on private profiles **you follow**
 - 100% **local**
-- Cross-platform: Windows, Linux, macOS
+- Cross‑platform: Windows, Linux, macOS
 - Fast CLI workflow with minimal configuration

 ---

-## 🔍 Configuration
+## Configuration

 ### Cookies (required)